ratulalahy/intro_to_swe/projects/milestone-1.md

   - Format the final list in:
     - `/task_manager_app/docs/backlog/backlog.md`

-- Import all features as Zenhub issues:
+- Import all features as GitHub Project cards:
+  - Create issues for each feature in your GitHub repository
-  - Link issues to the relevant Epic
+  - Add the issues to your project board
-  - Tag them with priorities and assignees
+  - Assign labels for priorities (High, Medium, Low)
+  - Move cards to appropriate columns based on current status

 ### 6. Individual Reflections